Inflammation in Gastrointestinal Tract

 Pediatric GI Treatments

-At Penn State Children’s Hospital, our specialists work with patients and their families to determine the source of the GI problem.
+At Penn State Health Children’s Hospital, our specialists work with patients and their families to determine the source of the GI problem.
 Together, we will create an effective treatment plan that fits with your child’s lifestyle, which often includes medications and activity modifications.

 Specialized IBD Care

-At Penn State Children’s Hospital, our specialists work with patients and their families to determine the source of your child’s problem – and help them feel better.
+At Penn State Health Children’s Hospital, our specialists work with patients and their families to determine the source of your child’s problem – and help them feel better.
 Together, we’ll create an effective treatment plan that fits with your child’s lifestyle.
 This often includes medications such as:

 - Amino salicylates (anti-inflammatory drugs)